Latest Posts

 Name

 – Ideally, it’s the name of your brand.
-It’s very questionable to copycat names from famous apps, slightly altering them – the results are predictably negative.
+It’s questionable to copycat names from famous apps, slightly altering them – the results are predictably negative.
 Inventing something unique and appealing is hard but worth it.

 Related Articles :